Justin01Wu/others/aws/aws.md

 - **DynamoDB uses conditional writes for consistency**
 - DynamoDB restricts item access during reads
 - DynamoDB restricts item access during writes

+### DB backups
+- You can set the backup retention period to between 0 and 35 days.
+- Setting the backup retention period to 0 disables automated backups.
+- Manual snapshot limits (100 per region) do not apply to automated backups.

+### DB Cost
+RDS charges the user on a pay as you go basis.
+It charges the user based on:
+- the instance type
+- number of hours that the instance is running
+- data transfer
+- storage cost as well for the I/O requests.
+The monitoring is free of cost.

 ### DynamoDb
 - DynamoDb use the stream to trigger a lambda function<img src="aws/dynamo_stream.png">